 The U.S. Postal Service (USPS) has been serving our nation since 1775.
 It is important that we maintain our Postal Service as a private counterweight to the established commercial interest of post and package delivery.
 I also want to return to a day when your Post Office was able to provide simple banking services.
 Predatory lending is a concern for many Americans and we deserve a publicly funded option.

 Other States like Colorado have proven that cannabis legalization is a pathway to an improved economy, an improved school system, and a reduction in crime and death.
+Now that Nevada has adopted recreational cannabis I look forward to seeing similar improvements.
 Opiate overdoses fell when cannabis was legalized.
 Violent crime fell too.
 Teen use of cannabis dropped dramatically and the school system received a windfall of tax revenue.
 Nevada needs more schools to accommodate our growing student population and we need to fill those schools with well-paid teachers.
-We can begin to do both with the proceeds from the sale of cannabis.
-If the Federal government continues to drag on with their Schedule 1 nonsense the next logical course of action is to help State credit unions open up banking industry solutions to the commercial side of the marijuana equation.
+We will do both with the proceeds from the sale of cannabis.
+If the Federal government continues to drag on with their Schedule 1 classification the next logical course of action is to help State credit unions open up banking industry solutions to the commercial side of the marijuana equation.

 American taxpayers spend $4,000,000.00 (four million dollars) every hour on foreign wars.
 This is asinine.
 We impose our influence in nations that did not ask us to be there and are not a direct threat to us.
 We do so under the auspices of protecting foreign interests which is of course a thinly veiled way of saying, “Oil”.
 U.S. influence peddling and nation-building over the last several decades has led to increased tensions around the world.
 Once heralded as freedom-fighters, groups supported by American money and weapons have become the very sources of terror and destabilization we seek to end.
 For too long we have presented military policy as foreign policy.